Fostering Healthier Scenarios; Strengthening Healthcare ProvisionBy Miriam Bello | Wed, 01/27/2021 - 16:58

 César Marrón, General Manager of Cardinal Health Mexico, introduced the concept of Salutogénesis and how it is fundamental to achieve the desired health outcomes that the whole industry works toward.
 “Salutogénesis is how the individual takes care of their own health and promotes a healthcare education in a holistic and integral way.”
 Marrón explained that the sector can take COVID-19 as a learning curve to approach healthcare with more integral solutions “that need to involve physical, mental and emotional health.”

 To address the financial barrier that the medical sector faces, Marrón said that it is important to recognize that different cost-benefit integral models are slowly arising and those actions will foment new measures and policies.
 These, in the long term, can transform the sector profoundly.

 To conclude the panel, Paolini mentioned that “if the pandemic left a lesson, it is the demonstration that this sector and all its players want to be better.
-We are looking to increase our opportunities as a company and this can only happen by creating more efficient, accessible health solutions, he said.
+We are looking to increase our opportunities as an industry and this can only happen by creating more efficient, accessible health solutions," he said.